 Naturally you’ll want to take your contacts with you and there are various ways you can do that.
 Start with this guide on how to transfer your contacts between iPhone and Android and you’ll find it’s easy to handle the process using Gmail and iTunes.

 You can also use your Google account.
 On your Android phone, tap Menu > Settings > Accounts & sync and find Google (it may be just listed under Accounts).
 Tap on it and choose your Google account name at the top to see a complete list of Sync settings.
 Make sure that Sync Contacts is ticked.
 Now on your iPhone go to Settings > Mail, Contacts, Calendars > Add Account > Other > Add CardDav Account and enter google.com as the server and then fill in your Google account email address and password, then click Next and your contacts should sync.

 Why not use the switch as an excuse to review your contacts and ditch the old and obsolete?
 You could send them one by one by entering the contact and tapping Menu and then choosing the Share option and sending it by email or text.
-You could also use a free app like Bump (Android and iOS) to send contacts across to your iPhone.
+You could also use a free app like Bump (Android) to send contacts across to your iPhone.

 Syncing your calendar

 It’s easy to take your calendar with you.
 Go to Settings > Mail, Contacts, Calendars on your iPhone and add your Gmail account or select it, then turn on syncing for Calendars.
 We also have a guide on how to sync multiple Google calendars to your iPhone or iPad in case you need to do that.

 Switching from Google to Apple services

 When we covered how to switch from iPhone to Android we discussed all the Google services that you might consider using in order to replace Apple’s offerings, but going the other way is a lot easier because the Google services you’ve been using on Android are all available on iOS as well.
 You can find a complete list on this Google page.